 We may disclose personal information between our related bodies corporate or to third parties such as our suppliers, organisations that provide us with technical and support services, or our professional advisors, where permitted by the Privacy Act.

-You may request access to or correction of your personal information at any time by sending a written request to our Privacy Officer, using the contact details set out at the end of this Policy.
+Patients may request access to or correction of their personal information at any time by sending a written request to our Privacy Officer, using the contact details set out at the end of this Policy.

-You do not need to provide a reason for your request for access to your personal information.
-We may charge a small fee for providing access to your personal information if it requires a significant amount of time to locate or collect your information or to present it in an appropriate form.
-We will not charge you to correct your personal information that we hold in our records.
+Patients do not need to provide a reason for the request to access their personal information.
+We may charge a small fee for providing access to personal information if it requires a significant amount of time to locate or collect your information or to present it in an appropriate form.
+We will not charge a fee to correct personal information that we hold in our records.

 We will respond to all requests for access to or correction of personal information within a reasonable time.
 We will take reasonable steps to ensure that the personal information about you that we hold is accurate and up-to-date.

-Please note there may be circumstances in which we are not able to provide you with access to your information, such as where the requested access will have an unreasonable impact upon the privacy of others or where we are required by law to withhold the information.
-If we deny your request to provide you with access to your information, or make any correction which you have requested, we will provide you with reasons for this decision.
+Please note there may be circumstances in which we are not able to provide patients with access to their information, such as where the requested access will have an unreasonable impact upon the privacy of others or where we are required by law to withhold the information.
+If we deny a request to provide access to information, or make any correction requested, we will provide patients with reasons for this decision.

-flindersfertility assigns its own identifiers, being a unique number to identify individuals, and will not adopt government related identifiers in respect of your personal information.
+Flinders Fertility assigns its own identifiers, being a unique number to identify individuals, and will not adopt government related identifiers in respect of patients' personal information.

-Where practicable, we will allow you to deal with us anonymously or under a pseudonym.
+Where practicable, we will allow patients to deal with us anonymously or under a pseudonym.
 This option will not be available where we are required or authorised by law to deal with individuals who have properly identified themselves, or if we need to verify your identity in order to provide services to you.
-Further, if you choose not to give us personal information that we request from you, we may not be able to provide you with any goods or services you have asked us to supply.
+Further, if patients refuse to give us personal information that we request, we may not be able to provide any of the goods or services requested.

 Cross Border Disclosures of Information

-We take all complaints seriously, and will respond to you within a reasonable period.
+We take all complaints seriously, and will respond within a reasonable period.

-If you are dissatisfied with the handling of your complaint, you may contact the Office of the Australian Information Commissioner.
+If patients are dissatisfied with the handling of a complaint, they may contact the Office of the Australian Information Commissioner.